All About Technical Education Teachers

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 12,700 jobs in the United States for Technical Education Teacher.
+In the United States, there were 12,700 jobs for Technical Education Teacher in 2016.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Technical Education Teacher by 2026.
-Due to new job openings and attrition, there will be an average of 1,000 job openings in this field each year.
+There will be an estimated 1,000 positions for Technical Education Teacher per year.

 The states with the most job growth for Technical Education Teacher are Kentucky, South Dakota, and Texas.
 Watch out if you plan on working in Connecticut, New Jersey, or Nebraska.
 These states have the worst job growth for this type of profession.